 - Paid training.

-- Full-time and part-time positions available.
+- Full-time positions available.

 The Behavior Technician will provide 1:1 direct behavioral therapy to individuals with developmental delays or ASD (Autism Spectrum Disorder), under the supervision of a Board Certified Behavior Analyst©.
 The Behavior Technician will:

 - Implement programs based on ABA principles to improve communication skills, self-help skills, social/play skills and academics of the children.

 - Ensure that children are motivated to learn and participate in activities.

 - Keep accurate records of every child’s progress through data collection.